Best Acoustics For Under £250

 Acoustic guitars are wonderful things.
 As great as it is to plug in an electric through an amp and let rip, there’s still something magical about picking up an oversized piece of wood and letting its natural tones ring out.
 Their beauty lies in their simplicity; acoustic guitar design has changed very little (if at all) over the years and players still flock towards them as a songwriting or performance tool.
 Here’s a look at a few of the best acoustics for under £250.

 The original Hummingbird guitar was released in the 1960s, and attracted praise (and use) from players like Keith Richards, Noel Gallagher and Sheryl Crow, who loved its unique visual styling and rich, warm tone.
-The newer model from Epiphone retains those classic looks but incorporates a modern, and fully featured, electronics system so you can plug it in and fill a room with those glorious sounds.
+The newer Epiphone Hummingbird retains those classic looks but incorporates a modern, and fully featured, electronics system so you can plug it in and fill a room with those glorious sounds.

 Farida is making big waves in the guitar world, on account of the super-high quality of its products.
 You simply won’t find better pound-for-pound guitars at the same prices.
-So their entry-level dreadnought, the D8-X OP has a lot to live up to.
+So their entry-level dreadnought, the Farida D-10K OP has a lot to live up to.
 Thankfully, it delivers in spades.
 If you’re searching for your first acoustic, or are an electric player looking for options, then this one is worthy of further investigation.
 It manages to pack in all the good bits of a budget acoustic, without the dreaded cheese-wire playing action too so your fingers will thank you for checking it out.

 One from left-field here, as Fender incorporates elements of both acoustic and electric guitar design into one attractive package.
-The Sonoran Mini features a familiar looking Strat-style headstock, as well as some interesting visual elements such as a Viking bridge and checkerboard rosette to make a great choice for anyone used to playing an electric who fancies dipping their toe into the world of unplugged music.
-The range also comes with a handy gig bag to keep it safe whilst you’re travelling the globe with this thing at your side..
+The Fender Sonoran Mini features a familiar looking Strat-style headstock, as well as some interesting visual elements such as a Viking bridge and checkerboard rosette to make a great choice for anyone used to playing an electric who fancies dipping their toe into the world of unplugged music.
+The range also comes with a handy gig bag to keep it safe whilst you’re traveling the globe with this thing at your side.